gmit-sweng-master/lab-rails-intro/README.md

 end
 ```
 - Run rake routes to see new routes
-- Go to appp rootUrl/movies
+- Go to app rootUrl/movies
 - Check out log/development.log